Carrot-9/Futura/README.md

-# soprano
+# Soprano

-List all .wav files on my computer before inserting them into a mysql table where they'll be sent out to my dedicated music website, Futura.com.
+Automatically moves new .wav files to my database once a week.